chirpstack/chirpstack-gateway-bridge/docs/content/gateway/multitech.md

 ### Upgrading / migrating from AEP to the latest mLinux

-The suggested way to setup the packet-forwarder and LoRa Gateway Bridge on a Multitech Conduit is by using the base mLinux firmware image (`mlinux-base-*.jffs2`).
+The suggested way to setup the packet-forwarder and ChirpStack Gateway Bridge on a Multitech Conduit is by using the base mLinux firmware image (`mlinux-base-*.jffs2`).
 This firmware image installs the minimal amount of software needed to boot the Conduit,